Bitless bridle: Bosal style hackamore

 The bosal-type hackamore (jaquima) is a type of bitless headgear with the most ancient roots.
 The hackamore and its modern variants use a noseband of a set diameter, using pressure and release to provide control.
 It is most closely affiliated with the vaquero tradition of horse training, most commonly seen today in western riding for starting young horses.
 The hackamore is headgear that controls a horse without a bit, but to call it a "bitless bridle" is incorrect other than as a descriptive simile, as the hackamore predates all other modern bitless designs by several hundred years. and the English language term "hackamore" itself dates back at least 150 years.

 Sidepull

-A variant on the bosal design that is sometimes called a bitless bridle, but more often placed within the hackamore family, is called a sidepull.
+A variant of the bosal design that is sometimes called a bitless bridle, but more often, incorrectly, placed within the hackamore family, is called a sidepull.
 It has a noseband, usually of rope, rawhide or heavy leather, with reins that attach at the cheekpieces.
-It offers significant lateral control but limited stopping control.
+It offers significant lateral pressure but limited stopping control.